SESYNC-ci/basic-git-lesson/docs/_slides/collab.md

 ===

-Introduce yourself to your neighbor and assign split the two roles below between you.
-Be sure to watch eachother perform the steps assigned to your individual roles.
+Introduce yourself to your neighbor and split the two roles below between you.
+Be sure to watch each other perform the steps assigned to your individual roles.

 1. Owner: add your neighbor as a collaborator.